Aeons-Team/Aeons/contracts/client-contract/README.md

 # XDrive Contract
-Warp smart contracts for XDrive
+Warp smart contract for XDrive that evaluates state on the dapp

 #### Building and testing
 building wasm